unruggable-labs/CCIPReader.sol/README.md

         // case #1: returned successfully from the call and the callback
         // case #2: reverted OffchainLookup
         // case #3: the call reverted or returned successful and the callback reverted
-        // NOTE: always use this boilerplate after calling ccipRead()
+        // NOTE: always use the following boilerplate after calling ccipRead()
-        //       and place any extra logic inside of the callback assembly {
+        //       and place all post-call processing in the callback assembly {
             return(add(v, 32), mload(v))
         }